OyHo/System-Simulation/README.md

 # System-Simulation

-Simulation of physical systems using differential schemes.
+Simulation of physical systems using numerical methods.